blocky/iac/README.md

     conda remove -n sequencer --all
     make veryclean

+While you can run unit tests without configuring the iac, you will need to [Configure iac](#configure-iac) to run `make test-live` (live tests) or use the application.

 ### Configuring iac

+To set up, first, we will need a place to store secrets.
+Let's put that in our home directory.

+    mkdir -p $HOME/secrets/iac

-To setup, first, you will need AWS credentials in a CSV.
+Next, you will need AWS credentials in a CSV.
 (Creating credentials for Amazon is well documented online or ask internally if you need a hand.)
 Here, we will assume the file is called `aws--bob-dev.csv`.
-Put the creds file in the `secrets` folder
+Put the creds file in your secrets folder.
+For example:

-    mv <wherever-file-was> secrets/aws--bob-dev.csv
+    mv <wherever-file-was> $HOME/secrets/aws--bob-dev.csv

-Copy the sample config over to a config that will be used on your system

-    cp setup/sample.toml setup/config.toml
+Go to the iac project root and create a config on your system.
+(Note that you may need to create some folders):

+    mkdir -p $HOME/.config/bky/iac
+    python -m iac config > $HOME/.config/bky/iac/config.toml

-In the config file set the variables.
+In the config file, set the variables.
 I like to set these values with some info that will help me if I am looking in the aws console.
 For example, since this is the sequencer dev server for bob-dev, I would use (note that the values do not need to be the same nor do they need to be different.):

+    # Assuming that $HOME is "/home/bob"

     [iac.aws]
-    cred_file = "aws--bob-dev.csv"
+    cred_file = /home/bob/secrets/aws--bob-dev.csv
+    secrets_folder = /home/bob/secrets/iac/
     instance_name = "seq-dev--bob-dev"
     key_name = "seq-dev--bob-dev"
     region = "us-east-1"
     security_group = "mwittie-testing"

-A few things to note, the value for `cred_file` needs to be the name of your credential file in the `secrets` folder.
+A few things to note, the values for `cred_file` and `secrets_foler` must be an absolute paths.
 The value for `region` should be `us-east-1`.
 (Other regions may work, however, this project uses a specific instance type that is not available in all regions.) *WARNING* It is assumed that the security group is already created and configured properly.
 The value "mwittie-testing" works but card [BKY-2779](https://blocky.atlassian.net/browse/BKY-2779) will add functionality to set up security groups with code.

+## Using IAC

+The `iac` command provides the infrastructure as code (IAC) to set up and tear down EC2 Nitro infrastructure.
+If you only want to use the tool, you should still setup the config and secrets as described in the previous section.
+You can can install `iac` locally by running the following commands from the root directory.

+    poetry build
+    pip install .

+And if all goes well, familiarize yourself with the command

+    iac --help

+Create an EC2 instance described in the config file

+    iac key create
+    iac instance create

+See installed infrastructure

+    iac key list
+    iac instance list

+Tear down the infrastructure

+    iac key delete
+    iac instance terminate

+And you can even run the project's live tests using the installed version!

+    pytest -pyiac="iac" test/live

 ### Updating dependencies